MirisWisdom/Albumin/README.md

         Gunloader
     </h1>
     <p align='center'>
-        Download, extract & curate songs from YouTube album videos in your favourite audio format.
+        Split YouTube videos into songs, all tagged and in your favourite audio format.
     </p>
     <p align='center'>
         <a href='https://gunloader.miris.design'>Gunloader Web GUI</a>
         •
-        <a href='https://github.com/yumiris/Gunloader/releases/latest'>Download Latest Release</a>
+        <a href='https://github.com/yumiris/Gunloader/releases/latest'>Download Latest CLI</a>
     </p>
 </html>

 ## Introduction

-This project allows you to transform long YouTube album videos into properly curated songs:
+This project allows you to split long YouTube videos into separate songs!
+You can tag them with metadata and encode them in your preferred audio format.

 ![screenshot of curated songs](https://user-images.githubusercontent.com/10241434/135047939-dc7c2d36-a10c-4be2-ae0c-4961c3cb1a20.png)

+At the moment, the project consists of two components:

+- The offline CLI (Command Line Interface) program that downloads and splits up the YouTub video for you; and
+- The online Web UI which lets you specify the song information and start/end times within a YouTube video.

 ## Features